wandaijin/wechat_hook/README.md

 ## Warning

-It Works On Intel CPU, M1 chip not work, other cup not tested.
+It Works On Intel CPU, M1 chip not work, other cpu not tested.

 ## open port